Pebaz/nimporter/README.md

 or manually.
 No additional configuration is necessary once installed since Nimporter can find the Nim standard library and install [Nimpy library](https://github.com/yglukhov/nimpy) if Nimble is on your path.

+End User Dependencies:

+Users of Nimporter libraries only need Nimporter! 🎉

 ## About